 All Bladerunner fans, relax.
 Deckard’s house is safe.

-Frank Lloyd Wright’s Ennis house in Los Angeles, used as a set for some of the scenes in Bladerunner, left a Wright family conservatorship in 2009 and has now been sold to a private party for $4.5 million.
+Frank Lloyd Wright’s Ennis house in Los Angeles was used as a set for some of the scenes in Bladerunner.
+The Ennis House was released from a Wright family conservatorship in 2009 and has now been sold to a private party for $4.5 million.

 On Sunday, July 17, 2011, Sean Hogan of Cistus Nursery, Portland, Oregon, gave a talk at Flora Grubb Gardens in San Francisco, California, entitled “The Art of the Rosette.”
 I’ve visited Cistus Nursery twice, so I know first-hand that it’s every inch a horticultural destination, in the same league as such legendary West Coast […]